California Dreamin’ at Pismo Beach

 When you arrive in Pismo Beach, you’ll feel as if you’ve landed in the California beach town you’ve always dreamed of.

 With its vibrant downtown packed with tourist beach stores, locally owned restaurants and surf shops, park your car and start experiencing the California coastal culture you’ve seen in the movies.
-Don’t miss walking its iconic pier that was completely rebuilt and reopened in 2018.
+Don’t miss walking its iconic pier that was completely rebuilt recently.

-On your way to the pier, check out Pismo’s newest beachfront hotel, Vespera on Ocean, a Marriott Autograph Hotel Collection that opened in fall 2019. (www.vesperapismobeach.com) It offers oceanfront dining and upscale beach-style rooms.
+On your way to the pier, check out Pismo’s newest beachfront hotel, Vespera on Ocean, a Marriott Autograph Hotel Collection. (www.vesperapismobeach.com) It offers oceanfront dining and upscale beach-style rooms.
 Inn at the Pier, a craftsman-style hotel with boutique rooms, is also a newcomer to the scene.
 If you’re looking for beachside RV camping without the wind, head to Pismo Coast Village RV Resort.
 Located on 26 acres with a heated pool and walking distance to town, even some locals camp there.
-Or stay at the newest hotel in town, Inn at the Pier.
+Or stay at one of the newest hotels in town, Inn at the Pier.

 Elsewhere around town, you’ll get a sense for the town’s whimsical sense of humor.
 There’s a wave-shaped bike rack, a surf-board table along the sidewalk and signs that read, “Don’t be crabby!
 You’re in Pismo Beach” and another one that reads, “A gourmet meal without a glass of wine is tragic.”